Why Photography at FAMU?

 Learning by Doing

-Share a conveniently located apartment in downtown Prague with CET peers.
-Take in the views during your beautiful 15- to 20-minute commute to class, where you either walk or take public transport for free.
+Share a conveniently located apartment in downtown Prague with CET peers and local Czech students.
+Take in the views during your beautiful 20- to 30-minute commute to class, where you either walk or take public transport with your CET-provided pass.
 Residences have many layouts, but you always have peers around to chat about your day and just relax with after a busy day at FAMU.
-On top of that, your neighborhood is filled with restaurants, movie theaters, beautiful architecture, and parks.

 In addition to your peers, CET-picked Czech students also live in your apartment building to help you acclimate to life in a new country.
 Want to learn about Botas 66, the classic Czech sneakers?
 Looking for the best spot to have a countryside photoshoot?
 Try out one of the many Vietnamese restaurants in Prague?
 They also organize a regular “Czech Table” so you can practice your language skills around the city.
 You might visit the Prague Zoo, sample various Czech desserts, or visit the hometown of one of your roommates.

 Eating in Prague

 For meals, take advantage of the city’s vibrant and affordable food scene by trying all the local specialties.
 Větrník (caramel-dipped profiterole), anyone?
 What about Smažený Sýr (fried cheese with tartar sauce and potatoes)?
 Don’t forget to try every variation of Chlebíčky, open-faced sandwiches found at delicatessens all over the city.
 Feeling like a home-cooked meal?
 Grab ingredients at the supermarket and have a night in with your roommates.

 Once class is out, Prague is waiting for you.
 Enjoy the perks of living in “the world’s greenest city” by reading in the park.
 Go paddle boating in the river on a nice day.
 See a world-class play at one of the city’s many beautiful theaters.
 Museum hop from the National Gallery to the DOX Center for Contemporary Art, then unwind at a cozy café.
 Prague has a little something for everybody.